Centralized Cooperation for Connected and Automated Vehicles at Intersections by Proximal Policy Optimization: Preliminaries of RL

-where $d^{t}\left(s | \pi_{\theta}\right)$ is state distribution at time $t$, $d^{\gamma}(s)$ is called discounted visiting frequency, which in practice is usually replaced with state stationary distribution under $\pi_{\theta}$ denoted by $d^{\pi_{\theta}}$ \cite{thomas2014bias}.
-Combined with likelihood ratio and baseline technique \cite{sutton2018reinforcement}, we can write \eqref{vanilla} in expectation format.
+where $d^{\gamma}$ is called discounted visiting frequency, which in practice is usually replaced with the stationary state distribution under $\pi_{\theta}$ denoted by $d^{\pi_{\theta}}$ \cite{thomas2014bias}.
+Combined with the baseline technique \cite{sutton2018reinforcement}, we can write \eqref{vanilla} in format